sa666666/harmonycart/Readme.txt

-This is release 1.2 of HarmonyCart.
 HarmonyCart is a cross-platform application used to program the Harmony Cartridge for Linux/UNIX, OSX and Windows systems.
 Both GUI and commandline usage is supported.

 If you'd like to verify that you have the latest release of HarmonyCart visit the HarmonyCart Website at: